iq-coryp/documentation-testing/pages/concepts/company-tree.md

 In the example above, we use the [Pricing](/api/pricing), [Company Tree](/api/company-tree) and [Product Catalog](/api/catalog) APIs to set the price of an iPhone 5C Flash Case at the Alberta and Edmonton Nodes for 9.99 and 8.99, respectively.

-However, because the Calgary Node does not have a price explicity set, it inherits the 9.99 pricing from its parent, Alberta.
+However, because the Calgary Node does not have a price explicitly set, it inherits the 9.99 pricing from its parent, Alberta.

 ## Examples